davidfashbinder/final_project/technology.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+Postgres is the database we intend to use, and we are still deciding what to integrate to display the data.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
+RandomForest is the ML library we'll be using to create a classifier.
+Our training and testing setup is still being decided but will be using Pandas.
 Extra ML verbiage here.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+In addition to using Tableau, we will also integrate for a fully functioning and interactive dashboard.
+It will be hosted on Tableau.